walterdejong/synctool/doc/chapter4.md

     default_nodeset test1 test2

-* `master <hostname>`
+* `master <fqdn>`

   Indicates which node is the master, the management node from where you will run synctool to control the cluster.
-The master should be set to the output of the `hostname` command on the management node.
+It should be set to the fully qualified domain name of the management host.
+You can get the fqdn with this command:

+    python -c "import socket; print socket.getfqdn()"

 * `slave <nodename> [..]`